 Renaissance re-enactment and challenge between the four districts of San Casciano dei Bagni

 The Palio di San Cassiano is the signature event of San Casciano dei Bagni, a small village in the Province of Siena, Tuscany, famous for its thermal waters and, in recent years, for the extraordinary archaeological discovery of the bronze statues at the Bagno Grande sanctuary.
-The festival began in 1995 with the aim of rediscovering and staging the ancient bathing seasons of the 16th-18th centuries, when visitors arrived from everywhere to seek healing in the town's hot springs.
+The festival began in 1995 with the aim of rediscovering and staging the ancient bathing seasons of the 16th to 18th centuries, when visitors arrived from everywhere to seek healing in the town's hot springs.
 Since then, the Palio has established itself as the most anticipated event of the summer in San Casciano, held on the Sunday closest to August 13th, the day dedicated to Saint Cassian, the village's patron saint.

 The challenges between the districts then begin, a series of popular games that award decisive points for the final race: